 5. Don’t Get Caught Up In Your To-Do List

 One way to prevent you from getting distracted as well is by setting up a to-do list.
 Or rather, a can-do list.
-I love to write down all the things that I can do in a day, and then focusing on them.
-I will never finish this list and that’s okay.
+I love to write down all the things I can do in a day and then focus on them.
+I will never finish this list, and that’s okay.
 There are always more things that will be added at the bottom.

-Every time that I finished one task, I look at my can-do list and I pick the next task that I feel like doing at that moment.
+Every time that I finish one task, I look at my can-do list, and I pick the next task that I feel like doing at that moment.
 This prevents me from getting caught up in my to-do’s and wanting to finish everything on the list to feel productive.

-I remember trying to plan my studying while I was at university, never worked.
-I would always dread it and only get one of two things done, until the night before the exam..
+I remember trying to plan my studies while I was at university, never worked.
+I would always dread it and only get one of two things done until the night before the exam.
 This can-do list is something I recently discovered, which makes me feel less obliged to do certain things.

 6. Quit Multitasking

 This is a big one!
-A lot of people think that you can save time by multitasking, well I rather would call it switch-tasking.
-When you are switching your attention between tasks, there will always be a gap where you have to get into the task again if you got distracted.
+Many people think that you can save time by multitasking, well I would rather call it switch-tasking.
+When you are switching your attention between tasks, there will always be a gap where you have to get into the task again if you get distracted.

-Multitasking actually causes many people to waste time since it will cost a lot of time to refocus on your task.
+Multitasking causes many people to waste time since it will take a lot of time to refocus on your task.
 If you approach your tasks separately, you will probably spend less time.

 For the most part, focusing on one task will allow you to spend your time more effectively.
 This will contribute to simplifying your life.

 7. Slow Down & Be Present